motopress/mp-timetable/readme.txt

 ### Main features

 * Several column types.
-* Ability to choose columns and events to be displayed in the timetable.
+* Ability to choose columns and events to be displayed in the schedule.
 * Ability to add event tags and categories.
 * Ability to display the events by the appropriate categories.
 * Hour measure to be displayed in the left timetable column to show more accurate duration of each activity (event).
 * Filter styles: drop-down list and tabs.
 * Option to display/hide 'All Events' view mode, hours column and empty rows.
 * Customizable event parameters (title, time, subtitle, etc.) and the ability to display only preferable ones in the timetable.
-* Featured images for individual events in the events calendar.
+* Featured images for individual events in the calendar.
 * Opportunity to set event URL to link it any external website.
 * Text align options for event blocks.
 * Unique IDs for multiple timetables on a single page.
 * Color settings for background, background hover, text, and text hover.
-* Export and import of your events data.
+* Export and import of your data.
 * RTL ready.

 The event calendar plugin can be used for timetabling different types of events like various lessons, gym classes, festivals, conferences, ceremonies, case-studies, formal parties, concerts, and much more.
 It's handy in terms of backend event schedule management and maximum easy for your audience to use.